-Technically, pesca mosca Valsesiana isn't exactly the same as tenkara, but I find it fascinating that a technique very similar to tenkara was developed, almost certainly independently, half a world away.
-Like tenkara, it originally developed using a long bamboo (Arundo cane) pole and a horsehair line.
+Pesca mosca Valsesiana is very similar to tenkara.
+The most obvious difference is the use of three or four flies rather than the single fly used in tenkara fishing, but how the flies are fished is also a bit different.
+Like tenkara, it was originally developed by anglers using a long bamboo (Arundo cane) pole and a horsehair line.
 Also like tenkara, no reel is used.
 The flies are strikingly similar to sakasa kebari tenkara flies.

 contributed his own page to this site) explained it to me, fishing in the Sesia valley developed as a means of putting food on the table, not for sport.
 A stiffer rod, he says, allows you to land a large fish more quickly.
 Like tenkara rods, they are graphite and they are telescopic, but the tip sections aren't quite as soft as on tenkara rods.

 Of course, tenkara fishing in Japan was developed as a means of putting food on the table, and the bamboo rods used by the commercial fishermen were almost certainly much stiffer than modern tenkara rods.

 Andrea's Valsesian horsehair line is really quite visible against a dark background.

 It is plain to me that the rods, not only traditionally but also of today, must be significantly stiffer than tenkara rods just by the descriptions of the lines that are used.
 The lines were horsehair, and traditionalists use horsehair even today.
 The descriptions I've seen from various sources all suggest that the lines where tapered from three or four hairs at the tippet end up to perhaps 14 or 16 hairs at the butt end of the line where it attached to the rod.